(Last reviewed December 2020)

 How much fish should I eat?

-This table provides guidance on the size and number of portions that can safely be consumed in Australia for different types of fish and population groups.
-If you live in New Zealand consult www.mpi.govt.nz
+The below provides guidance on the size and number of portions that can safely be consumed in Australia for different types of fish and population groups.
+If you live in New Zealand consult www.mpi.govt.nz.

 #To avoid exceeding the portion sizes above over the given time periods in the table, you should: